Connect with others who understand.

 Fatty Acids May Fend Off Flare-Ups

-Hydration May Address Flaky, Dry Skin
+Hydration May Help With Flaky, Dry Skin

 The Pros of Using Grapeseed Oil for Psoriasis

-Others prefer to mix grapeseed oil with other ingredients.
+Some people mix grapeseed oil with other ingredients.
 “I have found a mix of beeswax, olive oil, grapeseed oil, and a bit of coconut oil makes a nice balm for my spots,” said another member.
-In combinations like these, grapeseed oil serves as both a treatment and a carrier oil for other ingredients.
-Be sure to check with your dermatologist before adding other products to grapeseed oil.

 • Readily available, perhaps even in your local supermarket